steveberardi/starplot/docs/examples.md

 ## Star Chart for Time/Location
-To create a star chart for tonight's sky as seen from [Palomar Mountain](https://en.wikipedia.org/wiki/Palomar_Mountain) in California:
+To create a star chart for the sky as seen from [Palomar Mountain](https://en.wikipedia.org/wiki/Palomar_Mountain) in California on July 13, 2023 at 10pm PT:

 ```python
 {% include 'examples/example_1.py' %}